-16: Non-current borrowings

-(Rs. in Lakhs)
+17: Non-current borrowings (Rs.
+In Lakhs)

-Particulars As at As at
+Boutlanders As at As at

-31 March 2024 31 March 2023
+Particulars 31 March 2025 31 March 2024

-Secured
+Secured:

+From Bank

-From Bank- External Commercial Borrowing from EXIM Bank 1,043.06 1,437.99
+External Commercial Borrowing from EXIM Bank 641.74 1,043.06

-Less: Current maturities of long-term borrowings (see Note 17) 413.23 407.14
+Less: Current maturities of long-term borrowings (see Note 18) 423.49 413.23

-Less: Interest accrued (see Note 17) 9.97 13.00
+Less: Interest accrued (see Note 18) 6.50 9.97

-619.86 1,017.85
+211.75 619.86

-Unsecured

-Loans and Advances from related party

-Inter-corporate deposit from the holding company 1,597.91

-Less: Interest accrued (see Note 17) 1,597.91

-9-

-and the said to th 619.86 1,017.85

 Security and terms of secured borrowings:

-External commercial borrowing is secured by way of exclusive charge on entire movable fixed assets both present and future, exclusive charge on GFL GM's entire receivables both present and future, irrevocable Corporate Guarantee of Gujarat Fluorochemicals Limited, India.
-The term loan is repayable in the 11 structured half yearly instalments commencing from 1st September, 2021, and currently carries interest @ 3 months SOFR plus 4.45% p.a.
+External commercial borrowing is secured by way of exclusive charge on entire movable fixed assets both present and future, exclusive charge on the Company's entire receivables both present and future, irrevocable Corporate Guarantee of Gujarat Fluorochemicals Limited, India.
+The term loan is repayable in the 11 structured half yearly instalments commencing from 1st September, 2021, and carries interest @ 3 months SOFR plus 4.45% p.a.